AI Market Intelligence

 6 articles

-The forward deployed operator role, productized field expertise, education, open-source trust, and the commercial proof from Palantir.
+The forward-deployed operator role, productized field expertise, education, open-source trust, and Palantir's commercial proof.

 Each article: thesis, market context, why now, winners and losers, risks, and source notes.

-The DeepSCR protocol: separation of powers for verifiable AI engineering
+The DeepSCR protocol: separation of powers for verifiable AI engineering.Protocol

 A scientific look at the governance protocol behind FDE — separation of powers, the 8-agent flow, and the Assurance Score.